Help and support for adopters

 Cats can find a new home overwhelming and stressful.
 As well as asking the centre for advice, our cat environment pages will give you guidance on making the transition as easy as possible.

-We also have dedicated feline pages for health, good diets and company - all included in our 'how to take care of your cat' booklet (pdf 1.90MB) too.
+We also have dedicated feline pages for health, good diets and company - all included in our 'how to take care of your cat' booklet (PDF 1.90MB) too.
+We also have advice on grooming your cat (PDF 668KB).

 Also, why not take a look at our infographic that will help you to understand your new cat’s behaviour.